Image

 External technical reviewers review proposals and supporting documentation (e.g., engineering designs, construction schedules) and score and provide comments.
 These reviews are used by NFWF and our funding partners to inform funding decisions and to ensure that funding is going to the most meritorious projects that will have the greatest conservation and resilience outcomes for people and wildlife.

 We recognize and value the demands on reviewer time and the important role reviewers play in our process.
-We estimate that reviewers will commit approximately 15 hours during the month of July to support proposal review.
+We estimate that most reviewers will commit approximately 15 hours during the month of July to support proposal review.
 We ask volunteer reviewers to commit to: participating in a 1-hour training, reviewing the NCRF RFP and reviewer guidance, reviewing at least 8 proposals (with each review taking approximately 1-2 hours/proposal), and participating in a 1-hour review meeting (if needed).
 The review period typically occurs over the month of July, with comments and scores due early August.

 How to Volunteer